nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 1. Created by the parser function
 1. Gets the note that is referenced too either by title or index
-1. toggles the pinned status of the note
+1. Toggles the pinned status of the specified note.
-1. returns the title as well as the pinned status of the note
+1. Returns the title as well as the pinned status of the note.

 <p align="center">
    <img alt="PinCommand" src="diagrams/out/PinCommand.png"